hrszpuk/odin-flag/README.md

     flag->free()
 }
 ```
-NOTE: the path to odin-flag may be different depending on where odin-flag is installed and where you are trying to access odin-flag from.
+**NOTE:** the path to odin-flag may be different depending on where odin-flag is installed and where you are trying to access odin-flag from.
+Your first step to troubleshoot installation issues is to check where odin-flag is installed and where you are trying to access odin-flag from.

 ## Contributing